Home series loss to India defining moment of my coaching career: Langer

-Without their star batsmen, the Australian side struggled to get back their footing with Langer at the helm.
-However, the men from Down Under tasted their first Test series loss to India on home turf.
-Virat Kohli's men handed Australia an identical 2-1 defeat.
+Without their star batsmen, the Australian side struggled to maintain its high rate of success with Langer at the helm.
+The men from Down Under tasted their first Test series loss to India on home turf.
+Virat Kohli's men handed them a 2-1 defeat.

 "That was a massive wake-up call and a really tough time in my life," Langer was quoted as saying by the Australian Associated Press on a podcast.
 "I've got no doubt in 10 years' time, I will look back on that period and it will be the making of my coaching career."
 The 49-year-old compared it to another difficult phase of his life, when he was dropped as a player at the start of 2001 Ashes.